inverno-io/inverno-tools/inverno-build-tools/README.md

     .execute();
 ```

-Note that if the module defines multipled main class, the task will raise an error asking to specify the main class explicitly:
+Note that if the module defines several main class, the task will raise an error asking to specify the main class explicitly:

 ```java
 Project project = ...